Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 Is there a cap on wrongful death damages in Texas?

 Texas does not cap economic or non-economic damages in most wrongful death cases.
-Medical malpractice wrongful death cases have a $500,000 cap on non-economic damages per defendant, and punitive damages are capped at $200,000 or twice the sum of economic and non-economic damages (up to $750,000 total).
+Medical malpractice wrongful death cases have a $500,000 cap on non-economic damages per defendant, and punitive damages are capped at $200,000 or twice the economic damages up to $750,000.

 What is the success rate of wrongful death lawsuits in Texas?